xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

   meaning claimed work exceeds free energy decrease, and no external structured resource is modeled, the device is classified as a perpetual motion illusion in Q131 terms.

-*Semantics implementation note:*
+*Semantics implementation note*
 This experiment uses a mixed representation where many details of the device are coarse-grained into effective energies and entropies, while the presence or absence of reservoirs and flows is tracked as discrete structure.

-*Boundary note:*
+*Boundary note*
-Falsifying TU encoding != solving canonical statement.
-This experiment classifies device proposals within Q131's effective-layer framework; it does not discover or refute new fundamental physics.
+Falsifying a particular TU encoding instance or classifying a device as a perpetual motion illusion within Q131 does not discover or refute new fundamental physics.
+It classifies device proposals within the Q131 effective-layer framework.

 ---

 ## 7. AI and WFGY engineering spec

 This block describes how Q131 can be used as an engineering module for AI systems within WFGY.

+Q131-based modules constrain how AI systems **reason** and **speak** about energy and free energy.
+They do not grant any new physical capability and do not allow models to circumvent real-world conservation or entropy constraints.

 ### 7.1 Training signals